CommE2E/olm/docs/olm.rst

 The ratchet that Olm implements was designed by Trevor Perrin and Moxie Marlinspike - details at https://github.com/trevp/axolotl/wiki.
-Olm is an entirely a new implementation written by the Matrix.org team.
+Olm is an entirely new implementation written by the Matrix.org team.

 .. _`Curve25519`: http://cr.yp.to/ecdh.html
 .. _`Triple Diffie-Hellman`: https://whispersystems.org/blog/simplifying-otr-deniability/